jacksonikpe/health-tracker-assessment/README.md

 ### Test Credentials

 - **Any username works** - just enter a username to login (e.g., "john", "jane", "test-user")
+- Usernames are case-insensitive: "Jackson", "jackson", and "JACKSON" all access the same account
 - Data is automatically scoped to each username
+- Username display is capitalized for better UX (e.g., "jackson" displays as "Jackson")
 - No password required per specification

 ### Test Scenarios